-Diggs Settlers in the United States in the 17th Century
+Diggs Settlers in United States in the 17th Century

-Diggs Settlers in the United States in the 19th Century
+Diggs Settlers in United States in the 19th Century

-Diggs Settlers in the United States in the 20th Century
+Diggs Settlers in United States in the 20th Century

 The Diggs Family Crest was acquired from the Houseofnames.com archives.
 The Diggs Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.